Colorado-State-University-CMB/Riviera-Documentation/docs/additional-resources/utah-videos.md

 # University of Utah videos

 These videos were made by the Center for High Performance Computing (CHPC) at the University of Utah.
 These videos include information that is useful for CU Research Computing users, but some of the information is specific to resources at the University of Utah.
-If you are a CU Boulder user with questions about these videos, please contact rc-help@colorado.edu.

 ## Introduction to Linux